 Anatomy3 continuous evaluation

-The Anatomy3 continuous benchmark is currently running on the VISCERAL cloud infrastructure!
 Evaluation results on the test data can be obtained and published at any time in the participant Leaderboard.
-The latest results from the Anatomy benchmarks have been recently published in the VISCERAL Anatomy IEEE TMI paper.
+The latest results from the Anatomy benchmarks are published in the VISCERAL Anatomy IEEE TMI paper.

 Online result updates are on the Leaderboard